 Jayme Trogus, she/her/hers

 Wellness Coaching is free.
 A no show fee may be applied if there is more than one session missed.

-During the fall 2020 semester, sessions will be held remotely via zoom or phone call.
-Otherwise, consultation locations are determined between the coach and student.
+Sessions are held in-person or remotely via Zoom or by phone.
+Locations are determined between the coach and student.

 I've Already Participated In Coaching But I Have New Goals I Would Like To Work On.
 Can I Sign Up Again?

 Yes.
-We ask that you let your facilitator know.
+We ask that you let your coach know.
 Students who no show for appointments more than once may be charged a no show fee.

 No. Wellness coaching is a private resource meaning that information shared will remain private between, you, the student, and your facilitator with the following expectations: